omercier01/Chessboard/README.txt

 https://en.wikipedia.org/wiki/Chess_symbols_in_Unicode#/media/File:Chess_symbols.svg

---- ESP32 INSTALL WITH ARDUINO IDE ---
+--- ESP32 MANUAL INSTALL AND UPLOAD ---

-To use ESP32 in the Arduino IDE, see https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html .
+Iff needed, the ESP32 board can also be installed manually, see https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html .
 I then used the "ESP32 Dev Module" in Tools -> Board

 Some ESP32 dev boards have issues when uploading code, see https://randomnerdtutorials.com/solved-failed-to-connect-to-esp32-timed-out-waiting-for-packet-header/
 (I used a 2.2uF capacitor)